Normalization and Change at the Same Time

 One is that the unprecedented global disruption caused by the pandemic, combined with the rapid evolution and acceleration in certain industries, has exposed structural issues which have significant investment implications.
 For instance, the adoption of electric vehicles and the increasingly pariah-like status of fossil fuels have conspired to drive up the prices of certain commodities like copper and crude.
 We believe one benefit for us, is that some commodity industries (like copper) are now exhibiting more structurally attractive (and less cyclical) characteristics than before.

 Another example is the semiconductor supply chain.
 East Asia dominates fabrication of certain areas of semiconductors.
-Particularly notable is the dominance in advanced logic1 by Taiwan and South Korea.
+Particularly notable is the dominance in advanced logic1by Taiwan Region and South Korea.

 ~75% of the Fabrication Capacity Is Concentrated in Northeast Asia

-In particular, all advanced logic capacity <10nm is currently located in Taiwan and South Korea
+In particular, all advanced logic capacity <10nm is currently located in Taiwan Region and South Korea

 Source: BGC, UBS.
 Data as of 2019.